sdetweil/MMM-Config/README.md

 The ':'  in the time is changed to '.' as Windows will not allow a filename with ':'.

+# usage

+### to open the <h4>configuration page form</h4> in some browser, use the url  http://MM_IP_Address:MM_Port/configure
+    note the requirement for config address and ipWhitelist above on the parms section

+### to open the <h4>module installer page form</h4>, in some browser, use the url  http://MM_IP_Address:MM_Port/installer
+    note the requirement for config address and ipWhitelist above on the parms section

 ### The form looks like this

 Main form page.
 The form colors can be set in webform.css